In This Article

 Other exercises that work the obliques include side bends.
 “Side bends provide a fantastic workout for your waist as they effectively target the sides of your core,” adds Harwood-Nash.

-If you are intent on garnering extra support from wearable fitness in an effort to shape your waistline, consider exercise suits that incorporate electro currents into your workout as an alternative to waist trainers.
-“The purpose of a waist trainer is to cinch the waistline by having constant contraction applied by a wrap-like product,” says Willis, a Lightning Fit trainer.
-“The underlying problem with this is, in order to achieve your desired look, you would have to wear such a constricting product for too long.
+If you are intent on garnering extra support from wearable fitness to shape your waistline, consider exercise suits that incorporate electro currents into your workout as an alternative to waist trainers.
+“The purpose of a waist trainer is to cinch the waistline by having constant contraction applied by a wrap-like product,” says Willis.
+“The underlying problem with this is, to achieve your desired look, you would have to wear such a constricting product for too long.
 Contraction is not the problem—prolonged contraction is.”
 The Lightning Fit suits incorporate an electrical current that “work with the human nervous system to induce contraction in all the major muscle groups,” like the abdomen.
 In other words, you’re getting the contraction without the compression.

 The Final Takeaway